ErezSo/streaming-music-player/README.md

 The technologies that were used in this project:

-* React
+- React (+ Hooks)
-* React-Create-App (includes: Babel, Webpack, React-Scripts)
+- Create-React-App (includes: Babel, Webpack)
-* React-Router
+- React-Router
+- Styled Components
-* Bootstrap
+- Bootstrap
-* ReactAudioPlayer
+- ReactAudioPlayer
-* react-infinite-scroll-component
+- react-infinite-scroll
-* hearthis.at API
+- hearthis.at API

 ### Setting up